acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 - Integrate computer vision with mechanical control systems
 - Retrain the model for detecting different types of balls or objects

-> **MATH SPOTLIGHT:** Throughout this document, you'll find special sections like this highlighting important mathematical concepts with deeper explanations and visualizations.
+> **🔍 Math Spotlight:** Throughout this document, you'll find special sections like this highlighting important mathematical concepts with deeper explanations and visualizations.

-> **TIP:** Even if you're an experienced developer, don't skip the fundamentals sections.
+> **🟢 Beginner Tip:** Even if you're an experienced developer, don't skip the fundamentals sections.
 They contain practical insights specific to our basketball detection system.

 ## 2. Introduction